tamirgal/epatan/README.md

 This repository contains a family website with HTML pages and images.
 The site includes family tree information, photographs, and genealogical data.

+## Website Access

+The family website is accessible at: https://tamirgal.github.io/epatan/

 ## Contents

 - HTML pages: Various .htm files containing family information